The Galapagos Islands are one of those must-see destinations that should be on your buckelist.

 - INGALA card or Transit Control Card (TCT) issued by the Galapagos Special Regime Government Council.
 It costs $20 per tourist (cash only) and must be purchased at the immigration control offices located at the airport.
 Do not lose it because this must be presented at your departure from the islands.

 - Baggage inspection at SICGAL before sending it onboard.
 This is done next to the Islands authority offices.
-Your luggage will be checked to verify that you are not carrying any restricted products or objects.
+Your luggage will be examined to ensure that you do not have any restricted products or objects.